 And to keep you lit up in low-visibility conditions, all the logos on the bike are reflective, and both tyres feature a reflective stripe on the sidewall.

-What to look for in a commuter bike
+How to choose a commuter bike

 Moving parts need to be maintained, and bikes have a lot of moving parts that can wear out and/or fail.
 Unless your destination has some sort of bike-parking facility, it's more than likely that your bike will spend extended periods locked to a rack at the mercy of other commuters, passers-by, and the elements – so on a commuter bike, the fewer moving parts, the better.